OrangeHoodie240/sudoku-api/README.md

+## Technology Stack
+This application was made with Nodejs, Express, Postgresql and React

 ## Repos
 In addition to this repository, the site was built using two other repositories.
-    The repo with the code I used to generate the puzzles: https://github.com/OrangeHoodie240/Sudoku The repo I used to build the React app: https://github.com/OrangeHoodie240/sudoku-react
+    * The repo with the code I used to generate the puzzles: https://github.com/OrangeHoodie240/Sudoku
+    * The repo I used to build the React app: https://github.com/OrangeHoodie240/sudoku-react

+## Tests
+Both this and https://github.com/OrangeHoodie240/Sudoku have tests that can be run with jest.

 ## The Website